-The Akita Inu — Breed Characteristics
+The Akita Inu — Overview Of The Breed

 The iconic Akita dog is first recognized by its curled-up tail, pointed ears and fluffy fur.
 It has an imposing size but also a noble, calm demeanor that can still quickly turn sour if it’s agitated.
 It’s one of the most impressive dog breeds, carrying in itself the spirit of ancient Japan.